 Painting vs. Staining Quarter Round & Shoe Molding Trim

-We’ve written a fair amount of the past two weeks about installing baseboard and quarter round for hardwood floors, and the right finish nailer for doing this job.
+We’ve written a fair amount about installing baseboard and quarter round for hardwood floors, and the right finish nailer for doing this job.
 One recurring question from fellow DIYers tackling this project is whether you should lay quarter round that matches the wood floor or just paint the quarter round white to match the baseboard.

 While there’s no hard and fast rule on this, here’s our thoughts on it: